- What is ScoreExchange.com?

 Score Exchange is a website where you can find and purchase new sheet music from composers and arrangers all over the world.
 ScoreExchange.com offers thousands of scores for every instrumentation imaginable - from solo pieces to works for full orchestra, from classical to pop.

-Before buying or printing any music you can view it on screen, transpose it and play the music through your computer.
-Some of the music also has mp3 file recordings of performances available for you to listen to.
+Before buying or printing any music you can view it on screen.
+Most of the music can be transposed and most of the scores have mp3 file recordings of performances available for you to listen to.
 All the music is available to print on your own printer, so there is no waiting for the post to arrive.

 If you are a composer or arranger then Score Exchange makes it very easy for you to publicise, sell or give away your musical compositions and arrangements.
 There are no setup costs, on-going costs, or charges for selling your music.
 It's risk free so you have nothing to lose.
 Upload your music today!

 If you're looking for music then Score Exchange is one of the worlds largest collections of new and original sheet music.
 It includes arrangements of old classics and brand new compositions fresh from the minds of composers.
-All the music can be viewed on screen, played, transposed and printed on your own printer.
+All the music can be viewed on screen, and printed on your own printer.
+Most of the music can be transposed and has a audio file available to hear too.
 Some of the music is available at no cost and some of it requires purchasing before printing is authorised.

 If you're a composer, arranger or teacher then Score Exchange provides the best way for you to promote your music to the widest possible audience.
 You can upload as many scores (and their parts) as you like to Score Exchange.
 There's no cost for adding your music so it's completely risk free.
-You can also choose to sell your music to make an income from your work.
+When your music is purchased, you also make an income from your work.

 No, you don't need anything apart from a web browser to view, buy, or play the music on Score Exchange.